carlasushi/palomaclay-TEA/src/week-5.md

   </div>

 ----
+# Last week main goals:

+- Finish glazing any pieces you might have in the brisk fired shelves.
+- Correct any pieces you might have on the correction shelve.
+- Go over glazing techniques.
+- If you are not continuing with the SAME class, please empty your shelve.
+If you are continuing to take classes at the studio, but you are enrolled in a different class, please re-locate your items to the correspondent shelve area.
+- Keep practicing and have fun.

+---

-# Theory: glazes, what are they?
+## Theory: glazes, what are they?
-## Learning about glazes
+### Learning about glazes

 As previously mentioned, the chemical composition of clay is similar to the average composition of the surface of the earth.
 This is a simple yet amazing concept to ponder upon.